Ratio test: Extensions for L = 1

 As seen in the previous example, the ratio test may be inconclusive when the limit of the ratio is 1.
 Extensions to the ratio test, however, sometimes allow one to deal with this case.

-In all the tests below one assumes that Σa_{n} is a sum with positive a_{n}.
+In all the tests below one assumes that $\sum a_n$ is a sum with positive $a_n$.
 These tests also may be applied to any series with a finite number of negative terms.
 Any such series may be written as: